insp7/flavor-signal/README.md

-﻿# FlavorSignal — Cut through the noise
+﻿# Flavor Signal — Cut through the noise

 When you search for a specific dish near you—say on Google Maps—you’re shown a list of restaurants.
 To decide what to order, you start reading reviews, only to realize most of them talk about the restaurant in general, not the dish you’re actually interested in.
 Finding real opinions about that one item means scrolling endlessly and hoping someone mentions it.